 The South Ayrshire Befriending Project will provide young people with opportunities to come together, make friends and be included.
 In the Project young people will be treated equally, increase in confidence and be happy

-The South Ayrshire Befriending Project recruits, trains and supports adult volunteers to provide supportive 1:1 befriending relationships for socially isolated and excluded young people delivering a relevant, professional and needs led service.
+The South Ayrshire Befriending Project recruits, trains and supports adult volunteers to provide supportive one to one befriending relationships for socially isolated and excluded young people delivering a relevant, professional and needs led service.